STOC 2018

 Construction of New Local Spectral High Dimensional Expanders

-Tali Kaufman and Izhar Oppenheim
+Tali Kaufman ORCID logo and Izhar Oppenheim

 (Bar-Ilan University, Israel; Ben-Gurion University of the Negev, Israel)